lanye74/lumberjack/README.md

 7. turn the design into the app
 	- [ ] test a sveltekit project to make sure i'm not crazy
 	- [ ] build the app
+		- this is a tiny bullet point but it will probably take up the majority of the time
 8. iterate
 9. think long-term
 	- [ ] possibly we can host our own supabase instance
 		- it'd be even funnier if i just wrote the database software myself
 		- not for any good reason. just because i can

+## stlp
+stuff that's not important for getting the app off of the ground, but ideal for an stlp project

+- [ ] admin panel to view/export statistics

+holy SHIT i just realized that steps 1–7 need to be done within the next month i'm not gonna have time for literally anything else...